 It checks your site for compatibility with PHP 7 and reports back any issues you might have before you upgrade.

-I checked out the information it gave me and decided I could live without a couple of plugins if they caused me problems.
+Having checked out the information it gave me, I decided I could live without a couple of plugins if they caused me problems.

 I went ahead and upgraded anyway.
 It was really simple with Siteground.
 I just did it through my cPanel.